DanShfaim/AIDentist-Teeth-Decoader/README.md

 # AIDentist teeth decoader

-we planned a smart system which is trained by a neural network(R/CNN), to assist dentists in making medical decision.
+We planned a smart system which is trained by a neural network(R/CNN), to assist dentists in making medical decision.
 The AI system receives dental x-rays which are taken in the clinic.
 Because professional dentists are not always able to recognize teeth defects the system